INSTRUCTIONS FOR AUTHORS

 Endnotes are not allowed at all unless it is an exceptional case.

-QuotationsWhen quoting from any source, please use “double inverted commas.”
+Quotations: When quoting from any source, please use “double inverted commas.”

-If a quotation exceeds 40 words, you must indent it from both left and right margins 2cm each.
+If a quotation exceeds 40 words, indent it from both left and right margins 2cm each.
 In this case, you do not need to enclose it in inverted commas.
 Thus, do not place indented text in italics and do not use quotation marks.
-A citation after the indented quote must be present after a full stop and indicate a page number if applicable, e.g. (Johnson, 2021: 12)
+A citation after the indented quote must be present after a full stop and indicate a page number if applicable, e.g. (Johnson, 2021: 12).

-To facilitate anonymous double blind peer reviewing, the author's name and institution should not appear at the head of the article but on a separate page before the title.
+To facilitate anonymous double-blind peer reviewing, the author's name and institution should not appear at the head of the article but on a separate page before the title.

 The titles of any biblical and/or apocryphal work should only be in Roman type;